 Lab results ordered by MyMenopauseRx and completed at Quest will be available on your patient dashboard.

-7. What if I already had recommended labs completed by my local primary care provider or Ob/Gyn?
+4. What if I already had recommended labs completed?

 Yes.
-We are contracted with Quest Diagnostics for lab testing and have direct access to results.
+We are only contracted with Quest Diagnostics for lab testing.

 1. Can I use my insurance coverage for prescriptions?